judywangyq/spirit_flow_APP/README.md

 Notification

-In Home Page, the button "CLick for Daily Inspiration at 9AM!" allows users to click to set the daily 9 a.m. reminder.
+In Home Page, the button "CLick for Daily Inspiration at 9AM!" allows users to click to set and receive reminder at daily 9 a.m..

 -Status: Fully functioning
 ==================================================================================================================